 As a result of that battle experience, it was decided to make some production changes to the basic design, leading to the M1911A1.
 M1911 is also sometimes referred to as Colt 45.
 The changes were not extensive, being confined to items such as the grip safety configuration, the hammers spur outline, and the mainspring housing.

 Overall the design and operation changed only a little The basic methods of operation remained the same, and this mechanism is one of the strongest ever made.
 Whereas many contemporary pistol designs employed a receiver stop to arrest the backward progress of the receiver slide, the M1911 had a locking system that also produced a more positive stop.

-The barrel had lugs machined into its outer surface that fitted into corresponding lugs on the slide.
-When the pistol was fired the barrel and slide moved backward a short distance with these plugs still engaged.
+The barrel had lugs machined into its outer surface to match corresponding lugs on the slide.
+When the pistol was fired, the barrel and slide moved backward a short distance with these plugs still engaged.
 At the end of this distance, the barrel progress was arrested by a singing link which swung round to pull the barrel lugs out of the receiver slide, which was then free to move further and so eject the spent case and restart the loading cycle.

-This robust system, allied with a positive applied safety and a grip safety, make the M1911 and M1911A1 very safe weapons under service conditions.
+This robust system, allied with positive applied safety and grip safety, makes the M1911 and M1911A1 very safe weapons under service conditions.
 But the pistol is a bit of a handful to handle and fire correctly, and a good deal of training is required to use it to full effect.

 |1,36 kg (3 lb)